SD3004/surface-vision-transformers/README.md

 Once the data is accessible, further preparation steps are required to get right and left metrics files in the same orientation, before extracting the sequences of patches.

-1. Download zip files containing the cortical features.
+1. Download zip files containing the cortical features: `regression_template_space_features.zip` and `regression_native_space_features.zip`.
 Data is in the format
 ```
 {uid}_{hemi}.shape.gii
 ```

-2. Download the **ico-6.surf.gii** spherical mesh from the G-Node GIN repository.
+2. Download the `ico-6.surf.gii` spherical mesh from the G-Node GIN repository.
 This icosphere is *by default* set to a CORTEX_RIGHT structure in workbench.

-3. Rename the **ico-6.surf.gii** file as **ico-6.R.surf.gii**
+3. Rename the `ico-6.surf.gii` file as `ico-6.R.surf.gii`

 4. Create a new sphere by symmetrising the righ sphere using workbench.
 In bash:

 ```
 wb_command -surface-flip-lr ico-6.R.surf.gii ico-6.L.surf.gii
 ```
-5. Then, set the structure of the new icosphere to CORTEX_LEFT.
+5. Then, set the structure of the new icosphere to `CORTEX_LEFT`.
 In bash:
 ```
 wb_command -set-structure ico-6.L.surf.gii CORTEX_LEFT
 ```